 What folks say about coffee enemas

-There are hundreds of testimonies on the internet in groups and forums of folks having success improving their health with coffee enemas.
-That’s great.
-But you want to know why and how coffee enemas work.
+There are hundreds of testimonials on the internet in groups and forums of folks having success improving their health with coffee enemas.
+Here's why and how coffee enemas work, according to these testimonials.

 Coffee enemas detox the liver, cleanse the blood, and clear the bowels.